-The Victorian Gate Condominiums were built in 1994 and converted to condos in 2006.
-Our community spans from Goodale Park (Columbus’ first park) to High Street (home to many of the Short North's hottest cafes, restaurants, shops, and art galleries).
-The VG condos include a mix of 1, 2, and 3 bedroom homes, central garden, community gym, private parking, and boutique commercial spaces on High St. This is a primarily resident community with less than 1/3 rental units, which are managed by individual unit owners.
-The VG Condos have been centered in the heart of the Short North for decades, and its residents are active members of the local community, including as part of the Short North Alliance and Friends of Goodale Park.
+Our community spans from Goodale Park (Columbus’ first park) to High Street (home to many of Short North's hottest cafes, restaurants, boutique shops, and art galleries).
+The community includes a mix of 1, 2, and 3-bedroom homes, a central garden, a community fitness center, private parking, and retail space on High Street.
+This is a primarily owner-occupied community with less than 1/3 of rental units, which are managed by individual unit owners.
+The VG Condos have been centered in the heart of the Short North for decades, and its residents are active members of the local community, including the Short North Alliance and Friends of Goodale Park.

 Buying, Selling and Renting

-If you are a unit owner and would like to be on the rental waitlist (this is not for individuals looking to rent), see the Rental Waitlist policy.
+If you are a unit owner and would like to be on the rental waitlist (this is not for individuals looking to rent), please email Collective House Realty to view the most recent rental policy and to be added to the waitlist.
 If you are a tenant looking to rent, you’ll need to reach out to individual unit owners.

 Parking is limited to residents only who have a Victorian Gate issued parking pass displayed on the dashboard of their car.
 Residents cannot park at Chase Bank during business hours.
 Parking permits for VG permit spaces on Park Street are available from the City of Columbus.